nathanmarz/formula-inverse/README.markdown

 ## Controls

 Control player 1 with w/a/s/d keys for movement and q for boost.

-Control player2 i/j/k/l keys for movement and u for boost
+Control player 2 with i/j/k/l keys for movement and u for boost

 ## Installation